patrickkunka/mixitup-multifilter/README.md

 # MixItUp MultiFilter

-MixItUp MultiFilter is a premium extension for MixItUp 3 and makes building multi-dimensional filtering UI effortless.
+MixItUp MultiFilter is a premium extension for MixItUp 3 and makes building multidimensional filtering UI effortless.

 ### Features